Jchea15/site_cs109/Data.md

 ![correlations](images/EDA_11_0.png)

 The correlation of genes with the final diagnosis is approximately normally distributed, centered at 0 with the most extreme values having magnitudes of approximately 0.15 or higher.
 To make our first model, we used the genes with the most extreme correlations to the final diagnosis because we thought they might be involved in dementia pathways.

+To view our process, please see [our documented exploratory data analysis](EDA_notebook.md).